jasonknight/gopress/docs.md

 ```go
 func (o *Link) FindByLinkUrl(_findByLinkUrl string) ([]*Link, error)
 ```
-FindByLinkUrl searchs against the primary key link_url and will return []*Link,error This method is a programatically generated finder for Link
+FindByLinkUrl searchs against the database table field link_url and will return []*Link,error This method is a programatically generated finder for Link

 ```go